LearnMarketplace

 3. Tiered Quality

-Fiverr's AI recommends sellers based on project requirements, budget, and historical success rates — reducing the time from "I need help" to "I found someone."
+Fiverr Neo, the platform's AI assistant, takes a buyer's plain-English brief and recommends sellers by fit, budget, and track record, collapsing the time from "I need help" to "I found someone."

-Team accounts with collaboration tools, talent curation, and centralized billing for organizations managing multiple freelance relationships.
+Team accounts with collaboration tools, curated talent, and centralized billing for organizations juggling many freelance relationships — the on-ramp that moves Fiverr from one-off gigs to recurring spend.

 Timeline